Free Flatware Appraisal Online: Pattern, Maker, Value

 Flatware values are not one number per place setting.
 Like-for-like comparisons require metal, maker, pattern, weight, and count.

-Condition and authenticity cautions
+Start with the free screenerCondition and authenticity cautions

 Do not assume every inherited flatware set is sterling.
 Many services mix sterling handles, stainless blades, plated serving pieces, or replacement pieces.
+Monograms, over-polishing, bent tines, worn heels, pitting, solder repairs, blade replacements, missing serving pieces, and mismatched marks all affect value and should be shown clearly in the photo set.

 When the free screener is enough

 Use the free screener when you need to know whether the item is likely sterling, silver plate, weighted, common flatware, a service, or something that deserves deeper review.
 It is a triage step, not a signed insurance or estate appraisal.
+It is useful when the immediate decision is whether to sell as a household set, research the pattern further, or order a formal report.

 When to get a professional appraisal